Nevexo/bt-lantis/README.md

 - local_address
   This is the IP address of the server with that service (it can be localhost)

+- listen_interface
+  This decides if the system should listen on all interfaces or loopback only.
+Set to all or loopback accordingly If you don't know what this means, leave it as 'all'

 ### Rules

 These work in the same way that dst-nat (port forward) rules work on your router/firewall.